pglob/ocpp-charger-sim/documentation/HTTP_API.md

 ### GET `/api/{chargerId}/get-idtag-csurl`

-- **Functionality**: Retrieves the configuration parameters of the charging station.
+- **Functionality**: Retrieves the idTag and Central System Url parameters of the charging station.
 - **Response**: Returns a JSON-formatted string.

 ### POST `/api/{chargerId}/update-idtag-csurl`

-- **Functionality**: Updates the configuration parameters of the charging station.
+- **Functionality**: Updates the idTag and Central System Url parameters of the charging station.
 - **Response**: Returns a success message on success.